Explicit estimates in the Bramson-Kalikow model: Couplings and perfect simulations

 It can be proved (see \cite{propp/wilson/1996, comets/fernandez/ferrari/2002, desantis/piccioni/2010} for instance) that if $\theta$ is $\mathbb{P}$-a.s. finite then there is a unique process $(X_j)_{j \in \Z}$ compatible with $g$, such that,

-Therefore, when an update function $F$ and a $\mathbb{P}$-a.s. finite $\theta$ exists, we say that there exists a CFTP algorithm that \emph{perfetly simulates} $(X_j)_{j \in \Z}$.
-Observe that we are considering the bi-infinite stationary process on $\Z$ rather then the process restricted on $\Z_-$, as this is more convenient for the proof of Theorem \ref{theo:BK}.
+Therefore, when an update function $F$ and a $\mathbb{P}$-a.s. finite $\theta$ exist, we say that there exists a CFTP algorithm that \emph{ perfectly simulates} $(X_j)_{j \in \Z}$.
+Observe that we are considering the bi-infinite stationary process on $\Z$ rather than the process restricted on $\Z_+$, as this is more convenient for the proof of Theorem \ref{theo:BK}.

+We note that \cite{gallo/takahashi/2011} proved that an attractive $g$-measure is unique if and only if it can be perfectly simulated through a CFTP algorithm.
+Therefore, the non-unique $p$-measures for the BK model considered in the present paper cannot be simulated through a CFTP.
+Instead, in the present article we use CFTP to make a simultaneous construction of all the Markov chains obtained by truncating the initial function $p$.
+These truncations are introduced in the next paragraph.